-"Get a grip Jak, you're embarrassing yourself," Daxter snorted disgustedly, eyeing the A-Grav with suspicion.
-Jak ignored the remark from his furry friend and continued to caress the zoomer propeller lovingly.
+"Get a grip Jak, you're embarrassing yourself," Daxter snorted in disgust, eyeing the A-Grav with suspicion.
+Jak ignored the remark from his furry friend and continued to caress the zoomer's propeller lovingly.
 Keira, hands on hips, surveyed the vehicle from an angle, rolling her eyes when Jak planted a kiss on the tiny windshield.

 "It was really thoughtful of time-twin-Daddy to send you your zoomer back.
-Er, forward," said Keira, now moving around the orange, chipped paint zoomer to examine the other side.
+Er, forward," said Keira, now moving around the faded orange zoomer to examine the other side.

 "Who wants a ride?"
 Jak asked joyously as he swung his right leg over the seat and sat down, glancing at the old controls on the display panel with child-like anticipation.

 "Oh, Jak," Keira began, frowning slightly at this uncharacteristic behavior.
 "I was hoping to examine it a bit before you took it out.
 What if something's been broken from the time travel?
 I mean, it would be safer if I was able to take it apart first..." she put in anxiously.